Skip to content

 Many schools have in-house anti-bullying resources and strategies that they implement at various grade levels and school-wide.
 However, if you’re looking for more classroom-specific information or new exercises to share with your teaching cohort, consider these outlets:

-If a more formal education opportunity is more in line with what you’re looking for, there are long-form opportunities in the form of continuing education credits and certificates.
-For example, at USD we offer a Bullying Prevention in Our Schools certificate program that is designed for K-12 teachers, counselors, administrators, and other school staff.
+If a more formal education opportunity is what you’re looking for, there are opportunities in the form of continuing education credits and certificates.
+For example, at USD we offer a Bullying Prevention in Our Schools certificate program designed for K–12 teachers, counselors, administrators, and other school staff.
 This program will help school officials better identify, prevent, and address bullying by building a “toolkit” for improving school and classroom safety.

 FAQs About Bullying & Anti-Bullying Activities